-During 2001 a total of 471 asbestos removal/encapsulation project applications were received and reviewed by SWCAA, four asbestos related complaints were received, and 18 asbestos removal and encapsulation projects were inspected.
+During 2002 a total of 344 asbestos removal/encapsulation project applications were received and reviewed by SWCAA, zero asbestos related complaints were received, and 40 asbestos removal and encapsulation projects were inspected.
 In order to offset the cost of administering this program, a fee is required on each notification.
 The fee amount varies depending upon the type and size of the project.

-7. Gasoline Vapor Recovery
+Gasoline Vapor Recovery

 Gasoline dispensing facilities, bulk handling terminals and gasoline hauling tank trucks can release fumes into the ambient air.
 These vapors contribute to ozone smog and contain toxic and cancer causing compounds.
 Toluene, xylene and the state's second leading cancer causing air pollutant, benzene, are contained in these emissions.
 As gasoline enters an enclosure, vapors are displaced.
 In the past these vapors were vented directly into the atmosphere, however new requirements prohibit many of these uncontrolled emissions sources.
 Many gasoline-dispensing facilities are now equipped with Stage II vapor recovery controls.
 These controls capture and recover the displaced vapors as the vehicle's gasoline tank is filled.
 All of the larger gasoline-dispensing stations were required to install Stage II vapor recovery controls by May 1, 1994.
-In 2001, eight gasoline stations applied for approval to install Stage II vapor recovery systems, all of which were in Clark County.
+In 2002, seven gasoline stations applied for approval to install Stage II vapor recovery systems, all of which were in Clark County.

 Even more gasoline dispensing facilities are equipped with Stage I control, which captures and controls the fumes during tank truck delivery operations.
 Vapors can be lessened with Stage I control as a result of submerged fill tubes.
-By extending the length of the fill tube in the bulk storage tanks below the surface of the gasoline, less vapor is released.
+By extending the length of the fill tube in the bulk storage tanks below the surface of the gasoline, fewer vapors are released into the atmosphere.
 All new and upgraded tanks and all facilities with greater than 360,000 gallons per year throughput are equipped with this type of control.

-8. Citizen Complaints
+Citizen Complaints

-SWCAA tries to effectively cover the five county area of its jurisdiction as frequently as possible, but the Agency's field staff can not everywhere all of the time.
-For this reason, citizen complaints used to help locate problems and violations.
-The sharp reduction in complaints occurring in 1993-94 and sustained through 2001 appears to coincide with the curtailment of outdoor burning in southern Clark County.
-In 2001 the number of outdoor burning related complaints received by SWCAA was 100.
-This is nearly one half of all of the 255 complaints received by the agency in the year.
+SWCAA tries to effectively cover the five county area of its jurisdiction as frequently as possible, but the Agency's field staff can not be everywhere all of the time.
+For this reason, citizen complaints are used to help locate problems and violations.
+The sharp reduction in complaints occurring in 1993-94 and sustained through 2000 appears to coincide with the curtailment of outdoor burning in southern Clark County.
+In 2002 the number of outdoor burning related complaints received by SWCAA was 165.
+This is about one half of all of the 326 complaints received by the agency in the year.

-9. Public Outreach
+Public Outreach